 Student Health Services (SHS) is pleased to announce the benefits are in accordance with the Minimum Essential Coverage (MEC) mandate under the Affordable Care Act (ACA).
-The Centers for Medicare & Medicaid Services (CMS) have determined the WUSM Student Health 2018 – 2019 coverage complies with substantially all the requirements of the Affordable Care Act.
+The Centers for Medicare & Medicaid Services (CMS) have determined the WUSM Student Health program of services complies with substantially all the requirements of the Affordable Care Act.

 The WUSM Student Health Services Benefits Plan equals or exceeds the level of coverage for student health plans under the ACA and satisfies the individual mandate.

 This plan will begin at the start of the students program (classes) for all full-time medical degree seeking students.
 All students in this category will automatically be enrolled in the mandatory plan, and each of these students will continue to have the option to enroll their eligible spouses, domestic partners and dependents.
 The spouse and dependents enrollment period is based on your matriculation.
 Students can call (314) 362-2346 to see if their spouse or dependent can still enroll due to life change like marriage, birth of a child, or losing other coverage.

 Compared to most other coverage options, the Student Health Benefit Plan is:

 - the only health plan specifically designed to meet the needs of WUSM students

 - not motivated by profit; we make it available to students because having comprehensive health benefits is so important.